AndrewjSage/andrewjsage.github.io/teaching.md

 ## Beliefs about Learning and Teaching

 If you are a student in one of my classes, please know that I care about your success.
-It is important that we work together to create an environment in which you feel comfortable enough to take the risks that will help you learn.
+It is important for us to work together to create an environment in which you feel comfortable enough to take the risks that lead to learning.
+I will frequently ask you for feedback and I encourage you to come to me with ideas for ways that we might better help you learn.

 I hope that you will come to see statistics as an investigative process, focused on using data to make and defend decisions.
 Learning how to reason with data is far more important (and more exciting!) than memorizing and/or plugging into formulas.
-We will work together to practice this kind of reasoning throughout the course.
+We will work as a class to practice this kind of reasoning throughout the course.

 My teaching philosophy is shaped by the following core beliefs about learning: